acrois/jfrog-artifactory-demo/README.md

 ## Usage

-If you don't need to build and just want to run the `spring-petclininc` application locally:
+If you don't need to build and just want to run the `spring-petclinic` application locally:

 ```sh
 docker run --rm -p 8083:8080 -d ghcr.io/acrois/jfrog-artifactory-demo